 Another piece of backpacker clothing gear and nothing feels so good as a snug pair of socks.
 Smartwool clothing is cruelty-free: no Kiwi sheepies were harmed in the making of these socks.

 Merino socks are excellent!
-Warm, lightweight, and breathable – perfect for hiking or sliding around the house like Tom Cruise!
+Warm, lightweight, and breathable – perfect for hiking or sliding around the house.

 What’s New on the REI Backpacking Gear Front